kavia-common/live-user-analytics-dashboard-182054-182063/frontend_dashboard/README.md

 Then the frontend calls `/api/*` and connects to Socket.IO on the same origin (`localhost:3000`), which CRA proxies to `localhost:4000`.

 Note: Do not hardcode backend URLs in code.
 Use relative paths and the environment variables above if needed.

+### Preview/Container Environments
+Some preview systems inject HOST=0.0.0.0 or enforce non-localhost host headers.
+Use:
+- npm run start:preview
+This sets HOST=0.0.0.0 and disables host checks for CRA so port 3000 becomes ready.

 ## Environment